lvzt/Mens-toilet-interactive-device-project-EN/README.md

 The left side of the V-model focus on the sort out all the requirements, identify subsystems, specify their functions, work out performance requirements, setup standards for interfaces.
 The design-manufacture at the bottom of the V-model relates to many different subjects.
 The final solution should be worked out by experts in the field.
 It should satisfy all the requirements.
 The right side of the V-model is focus on the design, which starts from the verification of whether all the components satisfy their requirements.
 After testing all the components, the next step will be the integration and verification of all subsystems.
 The last step is the integration and verification of the whole system, which eventually will be tested by the market and costumers.

-During the process, we should pay attention to the following three aspects, detail functions into behaviours; allocate nonbehavioural requirements; maintain hierarchies and traceabilities.
+During the process, we should pay attention to the following three aspects, detail functions into behaviours; allocate non-behavioural requirements; maintain hierarchies and traceabilities.

 #### 1. Detail functions into behaviours